 In 2008, the Foundation formally opened the EGF Accelerator, a long-term residential incubator for education-related nonprofits.

 The EGF Accelerator offers nonprofits an extensive array of consulting service, as well as office and program space for up to five years.

 The EGF Accelerator has incubated and played a key role in helping many great organizations grow including Opportunity Network, Breakthrough New York, The Writing Revolution, Blue Engine, Citizen Schools, Quill.org, OneGoal, UAspire, BEAM, Global Glimpse, Genesys Works NY, and College Spring.

 The leaders of the Foundation have been called upon as thought leaders on issues of educational equity.
 In 2008, they offered testimony to the 110th U.S. Congress on the disparity in college persistence between low-income, high-achieving students and their more affluent peers.
 In 2015, the Foundation partnered with Michelle Obama on her Better Make Room campaign, aimed at getting more low-income students on the path to college.

-Both EGF CEO Cynthia Rivera Weissblum and Director of Strategy Peg Tyre speak often and publish widely on the challenges facing low-income students.
+Both EGF CEO Cynthia Rivera Weissblum and Vice President Peg Tyre speak often and publish widely on the challenges facing low-income students.

 Edwin Gould’s efforts to improve the lives of young people continues today through the work for the EGF Accelerator.